-(1) The current base salary as of the date of this proxy statement for each named executive officer who currently serves as an executive officer is as follows: Mr. Wenner, \$531,000; Mr. Cantwell, \$377,000; Ms. Maskal, \$288,000; Mr. Lerner, \$296,000; and Mr. Herbes, \$282,000.
+(1) The current base salary as of the date of this proxy statement for each named executive officer who currently serves as an executive officer is as follows: Mr. Wenner, \$675,000; Mr. Cantwell, \$475,000; Mr. Lerner, \$400,000; Ms. Maskal, \$350,000; and Mr. Herbes, \$340,000.

-(2) None of the named executive officers received any shares of common stock in fiscal 2009.
-Except as noted below in footnote (3), the "stock awards" column sets forth, for a given year, the aggregate grant date fair value of performance share LTIAs granted in that year reduced by the present value of expected dividends using the risk-free interest-rate (as the award holders are not entitled to dividends or dividend equivalents during the vesting period) computed in accordance with Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) Topic 718 based upon the probable outcome (as of the grant date) of the applicable performance conditions.
+(2) Except as noted below in footnote (3), the "stock awards" column sets forth, for a given year, the aggregate grant date fair value of performance share LTIAs granted in that year reduced by the present value of expected dividends using the risk-free interest-rate (as the award holders are not entitled to dividends or dividend equivalents during the vesting period) computed in accordance with Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) Topic 718 based upon the probable outcome (as of the grant date) of the applicable performance conditions.
 The amounts reported in the "stock awards" column are generally consistent with the estimate of aggregate compensation expense expected to be recognized by B&G Foods for the named executive officers over the performance period determined as of the grant date under FASB Topic 718, excluding the effect of forfeitures.
-For a discussion of the assumptions used in calculating the grant date fair value and estimate of aggregate compensation expense is set forth in Note 13 of the notes to our consolidated financial statements in our 2011 Annual Report.
+A discussion of the assumptions used in calculating the grant date fair value and estimate of aggregate compensation expense is set forth in Note 13 of the notes to our consolidated financial statements in our 2013 annual report.

-Assuming that maximum performance goals were met, the value of the awards at date of grant, or in certain cases, deemed date of grant (calculated in accordance with FASB ASC Topic 718 as set forth above), would have been as follows: 2009-Mr. Wenner, \$564,000; Mr. Cantwell, \$384,338; Ms. Maskal \$193,305; and Mr. Lerner, \$200,886; 2010-Mr. Wenner, \$1,956,342; Mr. Cantwell, \$621,480; Ms. Maskal \$314,272; Mr. Lerner, \$323,676 and Mr. Herbes, \$833,979; and 2011-Mr. Wenner, \$1,272,240; Mr. Cantwell, \$680,754; Ms. Maskal \$344,706; Mr. Lerner, \$354,637 and Mr. Herbes, \$338,487.
-For 2009, includes the 2009 to 2011 LTIAs.
-For Mr. Wenner, 2010 also includes a portion of his 2009 to 2011 LTIAs.
-For Mr. Herbes, 2010 also includes 2009 to 2010 and 2009 to 2011 discretionary bonus awards.
-See footnote (3) below.
+Assuming that maximum performance goals were met, the value of the awards at date of grant, or in certain cases, deemed date of grant (calculated in accordance with FASB ASC Topic 718 as set forth above), would have been as follows: 2011-Mr. Wenner, \$1,272,240; Mr. Cantwell, \$680,754; Mr. Lerner, \$354,637 Ms. Maskal \$344,706 and Mr. Herbes, \$338,487; 2012-Mr. Wenner, \$916,846; Mr. Cantwell, \$488,201; Mr. Lerner, \$255,511; Ms. Maskal \$248,636 and Mr. Herbes, \$243,429; and 2013-Mr. Wenner, \$979,928; Mr. Cantwell, \$521,141; Mr. Lerner, \$272,572; Ms. Maskal \$264,100 and Mr. Herbes, \$259,639.
 For 2011, includes the 2011 to 2013 LTIAs.
+For 2012, includes the 2012 to 2014 LTIAs.
+For 2013, includes the 2013 to 2015 LTIAs.

 The amounts listed in the "stock awards" column and in this footnote do not reflect the value of common stock actually received by the named executive officers, whether the named executive officer will actually realize a financial benefit from the awards, or the potential value to the named executive officer of the awards that may be earned.
 Whether, and to what extent, the named executive officers ultimately realize value will depend on many factors, including the actual performance of the company, the price of our common stock when and if shares are actually issued and the named executive officers' continued employment.
-For more details on performance share LTIA and discretionary bonus grants in 2011, see the Grants of Plan-Based Awards in Fiscal 2011 table below.
-Additional information regarding performance share LTIAs and discretionary bonuses granted in 2010 and 2011 that are still outstanding can be found in the table Outstanding Equity Awards at 2011 Fiscal Year End table below.
+For more details on performance share LTIA and discretionary bonus grants in 2013, see the Grants of Plan-Based Awards in Fiscal 2013 table below.
+Additional information regarding performance share LTIAs and discretionary bonuses granted in 2012 and 2013 that are still outstanding can be found in the table Outstanding Equity Awards at 2013 Fiscal Year End table below.